Legumes vs. Nuts: What’s the Difference? A Comparison

 • Build and maintain strong bones.

 In addition, calcium is important for heart health and blood pressure.
-Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels12.
+Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 12.

 Magnesium